redeclipse/redeclipse.github.io/docs/gameplay/Weapon-Shotgun.md

 ### Description

 A neat, short-ranged weapon and a favorite of many experienced players thanks to its simplicity of use and sheer firepower.
 Its two biggest drawbacks - range and ammo consumption - are conveniently outweighed by the fact that it can kill players instantly with a point-blank bodyshot, something that very few weapons in this game can achieve.
-Excels especially against single opponents thanks to its rapid firing and wide area coverage.
+Excels especially against single opponents thanks to its rapid firing and wide area coverage, but with a good enough player, this can turn into a crowd control weapon.
 Requires decent aim to use correctly and weighs a bit more than you'd expect a shotgun to, but you can still parkour swiftly with this.

 ### Primary

 Primary is a spray of buckshot.
 Doesn't work well beyond a rather short range, but deals decent enough chip damage that it may be worth spamming it without switching to a longer-ranged weapon sometimes.
 Fires absurdly fast.
-Minces people with a single shot and has enough damage potential to clear crowds when fully loaded.
+Minces people with a single shot and has enough damage potential to kill a whole lot of people with a fully loaded chamber.
 Take note that it also ricochets, so you may surprise somebody with a blast to the face... including yourself.

 ### Secondary